the bAIcameral mind

 these voices were those of the gods. the premise of this essay is that these will soon be AI gods.

-the trojan war may not have been (entirely) directed by strategic military coordination; jaynes suggests it was directed by hallucinations, like the illiad and odyssey recites. the soldiers were, in jaynes’s words, “noble automatons who knew not what they did.” that last line might ring a bell. “father, forgive them, for they do not know what they do.”
+back in the good ol days, aka the trojan war, jaynes would say was largely influenced by hallucinations, as the illiad and odyssey recites. the soldiers were channeling the wisdom of athena and acting upon them, or in jaynes’s words, “noble automatons who knew not what they did.” that last line might ring a bell. “father, forgive them, for they do not know what they do.”

 now of course, such a hypothesis is more or less unprovable, short of time traveling to the past with fMRI machines and PET scanners, we’ll never know for sure. joan of arc, the prophets of the bible, and ur weird uncle who got 1-shot by ayahuasca all could’ve had the ‘gods speak through them’. they probably think they did. its why altars and sacrifices were so popular for so long. this isn’t (yet) a rigorously provable claim, but it does make for a fascinating model.

-and i think the model has legs far beyond what jaynes intended, because the truly interesting question isn’t whether ancient humans were once bicameral. the interesting question is whether we’re becoming bicameral again. not through gods this time, but through systems. not through hallucinated voices from the right hemisphere, but through the algorithmic voice in the earbud, the auto-generated email reply, the navigation app telling you where to turn, the recommendation engine that decides what you see, the AI companion that interprets your emotions for you, and eventually the ambient intelligence that quietly manages the perimeter of your life.
+and i think the model has legs far beyond what jaynes intended, because the truly interesting question isn’t whether ancient humans were once bicameral. the interesting question is whether we’re becoming bicameral again. but instead of mount olympus gods this time, its AI built from the mountain’s silicon deposits. its not gonna be through hallucinated voices in the non-verbal right hemisphere, but through an algorithmic voice in the earbud, or the auto-generated email reply, the navigation app telling you where to turn, the recommendation engine that decides what you see, the AI companion that interprets your emotions for you, and eventually the ambient intelligence that quietly manages the perimeter of your life.

-the old gods were internal and misrecognized as external. the new god may be external and gradually misrecognized as internal. lets explore.
+the old gods were internal and misrecognized as external. the new god will be external and gradually misrecognized as internal. lets explore.

 the split